XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Allison Landry

 Good morning.
 Thanks.
-So I wanted to touch on the LTL, obviously a good performance on load tractor and solid yields.
-So if we assume Q2 is hopefully the bottom, maybe there is some at least – some modest recovery in the back half and into next year?
-Is the $1 billion of EBITDA on the LTL segment still achievable by 2021 or should we sort of back up to your comment, Brad, that you just made a couple of minutes of ago that 2020 is kind of a lost year for growth.
+So I wanted to touch up on LTL, obviously a good performance on load tractor and solid yield.
+So if we assume Q2 is hopefully the bottom, maybe there is some at least some modest recovery in the back half and into next year.
+Is the $1 billion of EBITDA on the LTL segment still attainable by 2021 or should we sort of back up to your comment, Brad, that you just made a couple of minutes of ago that 2020 is kind of a lost year for growth?
 And does this also kind of get pushed out a year?

 Brad Jacobs

 The answer is, Allison, I don't know.
-We have to see the timing of how all this plays out we have a very clear path of.
-Action points in LTL which will steadily improve its margin and steadily improve EBITDA generation will steadily improve its free cash flow generation is returns.
-Timing of it like with all our businesses we it's really hard to nail it down I mean LTL a great quarter by the way in the first quarter we got record OR and improved 420 basis points with real estate it without real estate and 320 basis points excluding real estate the operating income was up 32% on a year over year basis I call that a good quarter there were many bright spots we had lots of new business won load factor was up 5.2% our Dock productivity was up 8%. so we're firing on all 8 cylinders in LTL the problem is the industrial economy is not open for business yet so we have seen tonnage dramatically decrease as the whole industry has and tonnage has gone down as much as 20% even a little bit more than 20% that's the bad news the good news is it's stabilized it hit bottom found a bottom there were weeks over the last couple of months where we were seeing we have about 60 metrics that we watch every morning and they were color coded and almost all of them were red week after week it was not very pleasant to watch those metrics.
-They started turning yellow and they started turning green so they are stabilizing towards forecast we use to do biweekly forecast we moved to weekly forecast we are doing daily forecast now and LTL is tracking to the forecast so I'm very confident with the management we have in LTL I like our position in LTL I love the projects that we are working on they are really cutting edge I have great confidence in them I do believe we'll get to $1 billion of EBITDA and LTL whether it's next year or the following year it's too early to confidently predict that.
+We have to see the timing of how all this plays out.
+We have a very clear path of action points in LTL which will steadily improve its margin and steadily improve EBITDA generation, will steadily improve its free cash flow generation and its returns.
+Timing of it, like with all our businesses, we -- it's really hard to nail it down.
+I mean, LTL a great quarter, by the way, in the first quarter.
+We had a record OR.
+It improved 420 basis points with real estate -- without real estate, 320 basis points excluding real estate.
+The operating income was up 32% on a year-over-year basis.
+I’d call that a good quarter.
+There were many bright spots.
+We had lots of new business won, load factor was up 5.2%, dock productivity was up 8%.
+So, we're firing on all 8 cylinders in LTL.
+The problem is the industrial economy is not open for business yet.
+So, we have seen tonnage dramatically decrease, as the whole industry has.
+And tonnage has gone down as much as 20%, even a little bit more than 20%.
+That's the bad news.
+The good news is it's stabilized.
+It hit bottom.
+It found a bottom.
+There were weeks over the last couple of months where we were seeing -- we have about 60 metrics that we watch every morning and they’re color coded, and almost all of them were red.
+Week after week, it was not very pleasant to watch those metrics.
+They started turning yellow and they started turning green, so they are stabilizing towards forecast.
+We used to do biweekly forecasts.
+We moved to weekly forecasts.
+We are doing daily forecasts now, and LTL is tracking to the forecast.
+So, I'm very confident in the management we have in LTL.
+I like our position in LTL.
+I love the projects that we are working on, they are really cutting edge.
+I have great confidence in them.
+I do believe we'll get to $1 billion of EBITDA and LTL, whether it's next year or the following year.
+It's too early to confidently predict that.

 Allison Landry

 Okay.
-That's clearly there.
-Contract logistics, I would imagine that there are weren’t any specific protections related to global pandemic but could you help us think through the contract structures and the built in protection are these enough to mitigate such severe revenue and demand to find and if you could remind the type of contract structures differ between Europe and North America?
+That's totally fair.
+Contract logistics, I would imagine that there are weren’t any specific protections related to global pandemic but could you help us think through the contract structures and the built in protection are these enough to mitigate such severe revenue and demand declines and if you could remind the type of contract structures differ between Europe and North America?
 Thank you.

 Matt Fassler

 Allison, it’s Matt.
-We have lots of different contract structures ranging from cost plus fixed variable which means there's a piece that's fixed and another portion that's volume-dependent, to purely transactional.
-Broadly speaking, the incrementals or decrementals that we expect to see in contract logistics in Q2 are on the better end of what we expect to see for the broader company which is consistent with the kinds of protections that we have built into our contracts which were not to your point, designed exclusively for a global pandemic but were designed with the intent of protecting us from the slow down.
-The slowdown in some verticals and for some customers and some regions is more significant than what we would previously have contemplated because we did not contemplate the cessation of business activities in regions or sectors so that will have an impact but the way the model was built very big picture is working one other point.
-Our expectation having spoken with the head of our European business yesterday is that our European contract logistics volumes are goanna get back pretty close to par not quite there but getting closer to that by the end of Q2 and we have good visibility on recovery almost a benchmark levels well before the end of the year so that is a very resilient business so long as economies and customers are up and running in some form or fashion so that that that's an inkling of good news from European contract logistics.
+We have lots of different contract structures, ranging from cost-plus to fixed/variable, which means there's a piece that's fixed and another portion that's volume-dependent, to purely transactional.
+Broadly speaking, the incrementals or decrementals that we expect to see in contract logistics in Q2 are on the better end of what we expect to see for the broader company, which is consistent with the kinds of protections that we have built into our contracts, which were not, to your point, designed exclusively for a global pandemic, but were designed with the intent of protecting us from the slow down.
+The slowdown in some verticals and for some customers and for some regions is more significant than what we would previously have contemplated, because we did not contemplate the cessation of business activities in regions or sectors, so that will have an impact, but the way the model was built, very big picture, is working.
+One other point.
+Our expectation, having spoken with the head of our European business yesterday, is that our European contract logistics volumes are going to get back pretty close to par, not quite there, but getting closer to that by the end of Q2.
+And we have good visibility on recovery, almost at benchmark levels, well before the end of the year.
+So, that is a very resilient business, so long as economies and customers are up and running in some form or fashion.
+So, that that that's an inkling of good news from European contract logistics.

 Allison Landry